-Further aspects covered by the miscellaneous provisions are, e.g., in what form the parties deliver notices to each other, whether rights under the contract may be assigned, whether claims under the contract can be set off against each other, that the present contract contains the entire agreement of the parties relating to subject matter of the contract, that amendments to this contract must be in writing, that in case of invalidity of a clause the contract shall survive with a valid clause as close as possible as the invalid clause.
-Last but not least, as English is no official language in Switzerland, especially in a cross-border context, it is recommendable to add a provision setting forth that the terms in German or French printed in italics in the contract constitute Swiss legal terms specifying the meaning of the terms in the English language they refer to which shall be taken into account when interpreting the contract.
+Further aspects covered by the miscellaneous provisions are: in what form the parties deliver notices to each other; whether rights under the contract may be assigned; whether claims under the contract can be set off against each other; that the present contract contains the entire agreement of the parties relating to subject matter of the contract; that amendments to this contract must be in writing; and that in case of invalidity of a clause the contract shall survive with a valid clause as close as possible as the invalid clause.

+Last but not least, as English is not an official language in Switzerland, especially in a crossborder context, it is recommended to add a provision setting forth that the terms in German or French printed in italics in the contract constitute Swiss legal terms specifying the meaning of the terms in the English language they refer to which shall be taken into account when interpreting the contract.

-7.10 Dispute Resolution
+6.10 Dispute resolution